Frequently Asked Questions (FAQ)

 - How do I get a TCard and activate my UTORid?

 - How can I prepare for online learning?

 - Is the UTM Shuttle Bus running, or can I take public transit to campus?

 - Can I park my car on campus?
 How can I buy a parking permit?

 - Is Shipping and Receiving still functioning on campus?

-UTM aims to offer the majority of classes in-person starting in January 2022.
+UTM will be offering the majority of classes in-person starting in January 2022.

-We are returning gradually this fall, to give vaccine mandates and passports — and the systems that will enforce them — time to take effect and to mitigate the Delta variant-driven fourth wave of COVID-19.
+We have returned gradually this fall, to give vaccine mandates and passports — and the systems that will enforce them — time to take effect and to mitigate the Delta variant-driven fourth wave of COVID-19.

-We also want to allow time for our international students to travel to Canada.
+We have also allowed time for our international students to travel to Canada.
 We appreciate that 31 per cent of our students are international, and, while many are already here, some (e.g., those from Afghanistan or India) might not be able to make it to Canada for a few months.

 Based on advice from Peel Public Health, with whom we collaborate closely, we believe we can safely have students living in residence so long as they are vaccinated, and so long as we reduce contacts more broadly across the community.